nilearn/nilearn/doc/getting_started.rst

 Masking the data: from 4D image to 2D array
 ---------------------------------------------

-While the neuroimaging data is made of 4D images, positioned in a coordinate space (which we will call :ref:`Niimgs <niimg>`).
+While functional neuroimaging data consist in 4D images, positioned in a coordinate space (which we will call :ref:`Niimgs <niimg>`).
 For use with the scikit-learn, they need to be converted into 2D arrays of samples and features.